ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-kinnear-webtransport-http2.md

-An endpoint that wishes to establish a WebTransport session over an HTTP/2 stream follows the extended CONNECT handshake procedure defined in {{!RFC8441}}, specifying "webtransport" for the :protocol psuedo-header field.
+An endpoint that wishes to establish a WebTransport session over an HTTP/2 stream follows the extended CONNECT handshake procedure defined in {{!RFC8441}}, specifying "webtransport" for the :protocol pseudo-header field.

-The :scheme and :path psuedo-headers are required by {{!RFC6455}}.
+The :scheme and :path pseudo-headers are required by {{!RFC6455}}.
 The scheme of the target URI MUST be set to "https" for all :protocol values.
 The path is used to identify the specific WebTransport server instance for negotiation and MAY be set to "/" (an empty path component).